o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

 ---
+linkTitle: Project Configuration
-title: Add the Open 3D Engine Multiplayer Gem to a Project
+title: Adding the Multiplayer Gem to a Project
-description: Add Multiplayer support to an Open 3D Engine project or Gem, including the creation of auto-components.
+description: Add multiplayer support to an Open 3D Engine project or Gem, including the creation of auto-components.
-linkTitle: Project configuration
+weight: 200
 ---

 Adding the full functionality of the Open 3D Engine Multiplayer Gem to a project requires making edits to the CMake scripts and source code.
 These changes enable: